IBE160/SG-M-E-Ds/docs/architecture.md

+    *   **Scalability:** The architecture is designed to scale horizontally.
+Additional instances of the Flask application can be run behind a load balancer to handle increased traffic.
+The database, being a managed Supabase instance, can be scaled independently as needed.
+Caching strategies (see Performance Considerations) will also reduce load.

     *   **Database:** A managed Supabase (PostgreSQL compatible) database service will be used.
 This offloads database management, backup, and scaling concerns, and provides additional services like authentication and storage if needed.